Contact us

 Now that you know the basics of a DAO, let’s see how it relates to NFTs.

 One of how DAOs and NFTs are closely linked is in the form of community governance.
 DAOs can help create NFT projects through community governance.
+This is why many teams build a DAO for an NFT project to let holders influence roadmap decisions, treasury spending, and community rules.
 This allows community founders and members to collectively make decisions and suggest ideas for further development of the NFT project.

 However, the connection between NFTs and DAOs isn’t limited to community governance.
 A collector DAO is another form of connection between DAOs and NFTs.
 A collector DAO is an organization that puts together funds to purchase and issue NFTs.